ben-moss/ben-moss.github.io/slides/05-considerations.md

 ## Process

-- How does your strategy align across processes?
+- How does your strategy align across process types?
   - E.g. what are the overlaps between Innovation, BAU and support?

 ---